International Student Taxes

 If a person has not paid enough taxes, the individual is required to pay that amount to the IRS.
 If a person has paid too much in taxes, the individual will receive a refund of the extra amount from the government.
 This is known as a tax refund.

-Center for Global Learning and Engagement offers the following information about filing taxes in the US.
-The staff of IE are not tax experts and cannot directly answer any personal or specific tax questions.
-However, we do provide two different services to assist our students in filing their tax returns: the Sprintax Tax Prep Software and Arkansas Asset Builders’ free tax assistance program.
+Please note that the staff in the Center for Global Learning & Engagement are not tax experts and cannot directly answer any personal or specific tax questions.
+The Center for Global Learning and Engagement offers two different services to assist our students in filing their tax returns: Arkansas Asset Builders’ free tax assistance program and Sprintax Tax Prep Software.

 Both services are provided so that students can easily and correctly file their tax returns on-time and with as little stress as possible.
 Please see below for more information on your tax responsibility.